 My research interests lie in formal verification and automated reasoning.
 Together with other members of the Toccata team, I develop Why3, a platform for deductive program verification.
 Why3 provides a functional language with contracts, called WhyML, and uses third-party theorem provers to discharge verification conditions.
 WhyML can be compiled to OCaml.
 It also serves as an intermediate language for verification of C and Ada programs.

-My research activity so far was mainly connected to the Evidence Algorithm project.
-We develop a mathematical assistant, called System for Automated Deduction (SAD) and intended for automated verification of formal mathematical texts.
-SAD processes texts written in ForTheL, a kind of controlled English language that closely follows the natural language and style of mathematical publications.
-The SAD system is implemented in Haskell and distributed under GNU GPL.
-You can also enjoy it through a web interface.
+Between 2000 and 2008, I took part in the Evidence Algorithm project.
+We developed a mathematical assistant, called System for Automated Deduction (SAD) and intended for automated verification of formalized mathematical texts.
+SAD processes texts written in ForTheL, a variant of controlled English language that closely follows the natural language and style of mathematical publications.

 In 2008, I contributed to the development of CiME 3, a tool for certification of termination proofs for term rewriting systems and also an automated termination prover.

 Here you can find my publications.

 I teach a course on Unix system programming (Principes des systèmes d'exploitation, M3101) at the IUT d'Orsay.
 In preparation of the lecture slides (C), I used materials by Dominique Gouyou-Beauchamps and Lydia Nicaud.
 The classroom notes (TD and TP) are mostly derived from the system programming course by Cédric Bastoul, to whom I owe the overall presentation and the majority of exercises.